Matt Moore (American football): 2016 season

 On March 15, 2016, Moore re-signed with the Dolphins, agreeing on a two-year deal worth $3.5 million to remain a backup for Tannehill.

-On December 11, 2016, during a week 14 game against the Arizona Cardinals, Moore saw his first action as quarterback for the season.
+In Week 14 against the Arizona Cardinals, Moore saw his first action as quarterback for the season.
 He replaced Tannehill in the fourth quarter, after Tannehill was injured on a low hit by Cardinals' defensive end Calais Campbell.
 The injury would later be confirmed as a sprained left MCL and ACL.
-Moore led a game-winning field goal drive, highlighted by Moore's 29-yard pass to wide receiver Kenny Stills deep in the final quarter to put the Dolphins on the 3-yard line.
+Moore led a game-winning field goal drive, highlighted by his 29-yard pass to wide receiver Kenny Stills in the final quarter to put the Dolphins on the Cardinals' 3-yard line.
 After a couple of plays, Dolphins' kicker Andrew Franks kicked a 21-yard field goal in heavy rain to win the game 26–23, keeping the Dolphins' playoff hopes alive.
-He started the next game against the New York Jets, completing 12 of 18 passes for 236 yards and a career-high four touchdowns with one interception as the Dolphins beats the Jets by a score of 34–13, improving their record to 9–5 and clinching their first winning season since 2008.
-It was Moore's first start since 2011.
+The following week, Moore started for the first time since 2011.
+Against the Jets, completing 12-of-18 passes for 236 yards and a career-high four touchdowns with one interception, as the Dolphins beat the Jets 34–13, improving their season record to 9–5 and clinching their first winning season since 2008.
 With his performance, Moore was named AFC Offensive Player of the Week.

-Moore was announced the starting quarterback for the Dolphins against the Pittsburgh Steelers in the Wild Card Round of the 2017 National Football League playoffs as Tannehill did not appear to be fully recovered.
-This was Moore's first playoff game.
+Moore was named the starting quarterback for the Dolphins against the Pittsburgh Steelers in the Wild Card Round as Tannehill did not appear to be fully recovered.
+This was Moore's first career playoff game.
 The Dolphins lost 30–12 to the Steelers in Pittsburgh.

 2017 season

-During week 7 against the New York Jets, Moore entered the game after Jay Cutler suffered a chest injury in the third quarter.
-Moore finished with 188 passing yards, two touchdowns, and an interception as the Dolphins won by a score of 31–28.
-Due to Cutler's injury, Moore started the week 8 game against the Baltimore Ravens, throwing for 176 yards and 2 interceptions as the Dolphins lost by a score of 40–0.
+On August 3, 2017, Tannehill suffered a season-ending injury, prompting the Dolphins to reach out to a retired Jay Cutler.
+Moore would stay on as backup for Cutler.
+During Week 7 against the Jets, Moore entered the game after Cutler suffered a chest injury in the third quarter.
+Moore finished with 188 passing yards, two touchdowns, and an interception as the Dolphins won 31–28.
+Due to Cutler's injury, Moore started the Week 8 game against the Baltimore Ravens, throwing for 176 yards and 2 interceptions as the Dolphins suffered a blowout loss on the road 40–0.
 Both of his interceptions were returned for touchdowns.
-During the week 11 game against the Tampa Bay Buccaneers, Cutler took a hit to the head on the final play of the first half and was relieved by Moore, who threw for 282 yards and 1 touchdown as the Dolphins lost by a score of 30–20.
-Due to Cutler being in the concussion protocol, Moore started the team's next game and finished with 215 passing yards, one touchdown, and two interceptions in the 35–17 loss.
+During the Week 11 game against the Buccaneers, Cutler took a hit to the head on the final play of the first half and was relieved by Moore, who threw for 282 yards and 1 touchdown as the Dolphins lost 30–20.
+Due to Cutler being in concussion protocol, Moore started in Week 12 against the Patriots at Gillette Stadium.
+He finished with 215 passing yards, one touchdown, and two interceptions in the 35–17 loss.